 25. Note to Consolidated Statements of Cash Flows

-The Company had no material non-cash investing nor non-cash financing activity-related transactions for the years ended December 31, 2018 and 2017.
+The Company had no material non-cash investing nor non-cash financing activity-related transactions for March 31, 2019 and December 31, 2018.

 The changes in the Company's liabilities arising from financing activities are as follows: